alphagov/govuk-design-system/src/components/details/index.md

 ## When not to use this component

 Do not use the details component to hide information that the majority of your users will need.
+Read our [research on this component to consider how this affects some users of assistive technologies](/#research-on-this-component)

 ## Decide between using details, accordions and tabs